 👎 The downside: The APR is on the steep side.
 Pay your balance in full on or before the due date!

 BEST FOR STUDENTS

 🎁 Rewards: You get 2% cash back on gas and restaurant spending, up to $1000 per quarter.
 There’s 1% unlimited cash back on other purchases.
-Discover will automatically match all the cash back you’ve earned at the end of your first year.
+Discover will automatically match all the cash back you’ve earned at the end of your first year!

 👎 The downside: The 2% cashback reward comes with a low spending limit, only $1000 per quarter.